-CV quantum states and coherent detection can be also used for encoding and manipulating DV states, hence allowing CV-based operations with DV quantum information.
-The Gottesman-Kitaev-Preskill (GKP) encoding, which encodes a qudit (state of a finite $d$-dimensional quantum system, qubit in the case of $d=2$) into a state of an infinite-dimensional quantum oscillator, described by the field quadratures, was suggested in~\cite{Gottesman2001a}.
-It was shown that such encoding, possible with the CV states with finite squeezing, enables efficient error correction, based on conversion of a photon loss by means of a PIA to a correctable Gaussian noise~\cite{Albert2018}.
+CV quantum states and coherent detection can also be used for encoding and manipulating DV states, hence allowing CV-based operations with DV quantum information.
+The Gottesman-Kitaev-Preskill (GKP) encoding, which encodes a qudit (state of a finite $d$-dimensional quantum system; a qubit in the case of $d=2$) into a state of an infinite-dimensional quantum oscillator described by the field quadratures, was suggested by~\cite{Gottesman2001a}.
+It was shown that such encoding, which is possible with the CV states with finite squeezing, enables efficient error correction based on conversion of a photon loss by means of a PIA to a correctable Gaussian noise~\cite{Albert2018}.
 This makes the GKP codes particularly useful for fault-tolerant quantum computation.

-In the context of quantum communication, the GKP codes were suggested as the basis for efficient quantum repeaters for qubit~\cite{Fukui2021, Rozpedek2021} and qudit states~\cite{Schmidt2024}, using either one- or two-way quantum communication and possibly combining CV and DV error correction codes.
-Particularly, it was shown that PSA is sufficient for converting losses to Gaussian noise in a two-way protocol and can be applied in the post-processing~\cite{Fukui2021} Furthermore, it was shown that amplification is not needed for correcting channel losses with GKP codes and can be harmful in the relevant parameter regimes~\cite{Hastrup2023}.
+In the context of quantum communication, the GKP codes were suggested as the basis for efficient quantum repeaters for qubit~\cite{Fukui2021, Rozpedek2021} and qudit states~\cite{Schmidt2024} using either one- or two-way quantum communication and possibly combining CV and DV error-correction codes.
+Particularly, it was shown that PSA is sufficient for converting losses to Gaussian noise in a two-way protocol and can be applied in the postprocessing~\cite{Fukui2021} Furthermore, it was shown that amplification is not needed for correcting channel losses with GKP codes and can be harmful in the relevant parameter regimes~\cite{Hastrup2023}.
 Recently, GKP encoding was realized on the propagating light at the telecom wavelength~\cite{Konno2024}, which opens the pathway to implementation of GKP-based CV quantum repeaters for DV quantum communication.